marano/rollin/README.md

 ### Metatags

-You may define articles metatags at the begging of your article with the format:
+You may define articles metatags at the beginning of your article with the format:

     ---
     author: Zé